Suárez, Vidal score in Barcelona’s 2-1 fightback at Leganés

 “We have to improve and keep teams from scoring against us early.
 But the important thing is that we took the three points and keep the lead.”

-The hard-fought victory left Barcelona three points ahead of second-place Real Madrid, which hosts Real Sociedad later.
+The hard-fought victory kept Barcelona ahead of second-placed Real Madrid on goal difference.

 Barcelona hosts Borussia Dortmund in the Champions League on Wednesday.